 The school Principal at each campus will annually designate staff to ensure that every year students are fully apprised of their obligations regarding being academically honest and the consequences for their failure to do so.
 The School Senior Leadership team will ensure that the Academic Integrity Policy is communicated to all stakeholders in Thai, English, Mandarin and Japanese.
-Discipline related to the administration of the Academic Integrity with current IB requirements.
+Discipline related to the administration of the Academic Integrity policy will be consistent with current IB requirements.